-After you’ve created a project and you selected your data sources, you can specify tables, views, and columns to be compared.
+After you have created a project and selected your data sources, you can specify tables, views, and columns to be compared.
 Please, note, that Data Compare for SQL Server automatically maps tables and views with the same name and schema (owner).

 But keep in mind, that if there is any difference between the data sources, for example, if two views have different names, they may not be mapped automatically.